 MEDICINE-405C.
 INTENSIVE CARE MEDICINE SUBINTERNSHIP (DUKE).
 Course Goals: (1) Primary - To introduce the student to a pathophysiologic approach to critically ill adults.
 Secondary - To provide an opportunity for students to perform selected procedures.
 (2) How Goals Are Achieved: Students function as subinterns in a very active intensive care unit.
-Patient evaluations, procedures, diagnostic planning and treatment planning are performed by students under the direct supervision of the junior assistant resident, critical care fellow, and attending physician.
+Students perform patient evaluations, procedures, and develop diagnostic treatment plans under the direct supervision of the junior assistant resident, critical care fellow, and attending physician.
 Night call occurs every third night.
-Regular didactic lectures on topics related to the diagnosis and treatment of the critically ill are given by the attending staff.
-The physiological and biochemical approach to critical care medicine is stressed.
-A syllabus of selected reprints from the critical care literature is provided to each student.
-Emphasis is placed on access to attending physicians and critical care fellows for the discussion of specific patient oriented questions.
+Physiology and biochemistry based approach to critical care medicine is stressed.
+Emphasis is placed on bed-side teaching with easy access to attending physicians and critical care fellows for the discussion of specific patient oriented questions.
 Preferences for the month of rotation are honored, if possible.
 Questions should be directed to Dr. Govert, 681-5919.
-(3) Methods of Evaluation: Each student's performance is assessed by the unit director through direct observation of the student in the clinical and didactic environments.
-Input from the residents, fellows, and other attending physicians is also obtained.
+(3) Methods of Evaluation: Each student's performance is assessed by the course director through direct observation of the student in the clinical and didactic environments.
+Input from the residents, fellows, and other attending physicians is obtained, and provides the primary basis for grade assignment.
 Prerequisites: permission of instructor for all summer sections and fall sections 41 and 42.
-For more information, please contact Donna Premar at 681-5919 or via email at donna.premar@duke.edu.
+For more information, please contact Donna Permar at 681-5919 or via email at donna.permar@duke.edu.
 Credit: 5.
 Enrollment: max 3.
-Govert and critical care staff
+Joseph Govert, MD and critical care staff

 MEDICINE-406C.
 INTENSIVE CARE MEDICINE SUBINTERNSHIP (DUR-HAM VA HOSPITAL).
 (1) Course Goals: Primary - To provide training in clinical physiologic and pharmacologic principles of the care of the critically ill.
 Secondary - To develop students' skills in performance and interpretation of diagnostic procedures.
 (2) How Goals Are Achieved: Under the supervision of senior assistant residents, the pulmonary fellow and the critical care attending physician, students function as subinterns and are responsible for patient work-ups and daily bedside presentations.
 Students are given responsibilities for procedures and decision-making in direct proportion to the development of their patient management skills.
-Daily radiology and bedside attending rounds stress an integrated physiologic approach to the management of critically ill patients with emphasis on acute respiratory care, hemodynamic monitoring, acid-base balance and nutritional support and end-of-life care and issues.
+Daily radiology and bedside attending rounds stress an integrated physiologic approach to the management of critically ill patients with emphasis on acute respiratory care, hemodynamic monitoring, acid-base balance and nutritional support and endof-life care and issues.
 Each student is provided a handout of selected readings that supplements the didactic sessions on diagnosis, pathophysiology, and management of critical illness.
 The student on call schedule is every third night for the duration of this four-week course.
 The student registered for MEDICINE 406C may drop the course up to one month before the start date.
 After that time, the student must arrange for a replacement if he/she subsequently drops the course.
 (3) Methods of Evaluation: Student evaluations are done by the fellows and faculty attending on the MICU and are based on observed performance.
 For more information, contact Dr. McMahon at 286-6946 or via email at tim.mcmahon@duke.edu.
+Secondary contact: Dr. Karen Welty-Wolf.
+684-4938 or via email at welty001@mc.duke.edu.
 Students are to meet on the first day of classes at 8:00 a.m., 5A (5th floor), Durham VA Hospital.
 Credit: 5.
 Enrollment: max 3.
-McMahon and critical care staff
+Timothy McMahon, MD and critical care staff